linode/docs/docs/guides/development/python/working-with-unicode-in-python/index.md

 Most of the time, the encoding and decoding process goes smoothly without much extra effort.
 However, Unicode errors can occur in Python.
 When Python cannot decode a file, it displays the `UnicodeDecodeError` message.

 The most common Python Unicode error happens when a non-UTF-8 file is decoded using the UTF-8 codec.
 In this example, a string is encoded using the `latin-1` encoding.
-Attempting to decode it as an UTF-8 file results in a `UnicodeDecodeError`.
+Attempting to decode it as a UTF-8 file results in a `UnicodeDecodeError`.

     quartercup = "¼"
     quart_encode = quartercup.encode("latin-1")